Food and Nutrition Service, USDA.

 On January 31, 2012, FNS published a proposed rule, National School Lunch Program: Direct Certification Continuous Improvement Plans Required by the Healthy, Hunger-Free Kids Act of 2010, in the Federal Register (77 FR 4688) to solicit comments on the incorporation of these and other direct certification improvement provisions into regulations governing the determination for eligibility for free and reduced price meals at 7 CFR part 245.
 The proposed rule also solicited comments on the paperwork burden for the new form FNS-834, State Agency (NSLP/SNAP) Direct Certification Rate Data Element Report, which will collect two of the data elements for the formula to compute direct certification performance rates.

 B. Summary of Mandated Provisions in the Proposed Rule

-In summary, the January 2012 proposed rule sought to incorporate the following mandated provisions from the HHFKA into NSLP regulations:
+In summary, the January 2012 proposed rule sought to incorporate the Start Printed Page 12222following mandated provisions from the HHFKA into NSLP regulations:

 C. Summary of Additional Provisions in the Proposed Rule